Ahmed-Hassany/fabric-devkit/README.md

 * define, instantiate and configure a Fabric network to support development effort;
 * verify that apps developed to interact with the Fabric network meets expectation.

-The development kit has three components:
+The development kit has two components:

 * Example Go chaincodes;
 * Reference networks and laboratories for experimentation;
-* Command line interface (CLI) known as `maejor`.

 ## Release notes